mmeyer95/meredithmeyer.info/kalman.md

 <center><img src="https://live.staticflickr.com/7902/47520637392_273dac5236.jpg" width="500" height="300" alt="Kalman_ZoomOut"></center>

+RMSE for the first data set was as low as {0.97.0.91,0.45,0.45}.<br>
-The filter also works on another data set, which begins travel in the opposite direction and initializes with radar data, rather than lidar data.
+The filter also works on another data set, which begins travel in the opposite direction and initializes with radar data, rather than lidar data, with improved RMSEs of {0.078,0.087,0.44, 0.43}.
 See the filter in action:

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/893XY_uEn8k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>